 Since 2012, serious road crashes resulting in fatalities have been on an upward trajectory.
 As part of the JN Foundation’s commitment to enhancing the health and safety of all Jamaicans we have partnered with the Traffic and Highway Division of the Jamaica Constabulary Force to design and build a state-of-the-art road safety management facility and community resource centre.

 This Traffic Management Centre, powered by the Mona Geoinformatics Institute, also doubles as a hub for the display of real-time road crash and network data and a homework and resource centre for residents in and around Central Kingston.

-In order to facilitate the development of this facility, the JN Foundation purchased a 9’x40’ container which, along with two (2) other containers were retrofitted to conceive the JN Road Safety Hub launched on Wednesday, November 15, 2017.
+In order to facilitate the development of this facility, the JN Foundation purchased a 9’x40’ container which, along with two (2) other containers, were retrofitted to create the JN Road Safety Hub launched on Wednesday, November 15, 2017.

 JAA Junior Clubs